+Step Action

-Step Action 1 To globally enable SLPP, use the following command from Global Configuration mode: [no] slpp enable Use the no form of this command to disable SLPP.
-Use the no form of this command to disable SLPP. -End-
+1 To globally enable SLPP, use the following command from Global Configuration mode:

+[no] slpp enable

+Use the no form of this command to disable SLPP.

+End

 Configuring SLPP PDU transmit interval

 This procedure describes the steps necessary to configure the SLPP PDU transmit interval in milliseconds.
 The default setting is 500 ms.